beckym223/manual_work/E6_long_edited.md

 tion in the semiconductor price decline that resulted from the changeover from a three-year product cycle to a two-year cycle in 1995.
-12 See Moore (1996).
-13 Further details are given by Ernst R. Berndt (1991 pp.
-102-49).
-14 Denison cited his 1957 paper, "Theoretical Aspects of Quality Change, Capital Consumption, and Net Capital Formation," as the definitive statement of the traditional BEA position.

 ### ---Economics-2001-0-08.txt---
-10,000 -
-1,000 X
-100
-10 -
-1948 1953 1958 1963 1968 1973 1978 1983 1988 1993 1998
-- Computers Communications Software Services
-FIGURE 2.
-RELATIVE PRICES OF COMPUTERS, COMMUNICATIONS, SOFTWARE, AND SERVICES, 1948-1999
-Note: All price indexes are divided by the output price index.

 E. Communications Equipment and Software Communications technology is crucial for the rapid development and diffusion of the Internet,